 Children need comprehensive eye exams to assess the health of their eyes, correct their vision and spot potential problems which can affect learning and behavior.

-If you are concerned about the effect of virtual learning and screen time on your child's eyes, or if you're due for a checkup, schedule an eye doctor's appointment at Dr. Tartibi in Orlando.
+If you are concerned about the effect of virtual learning and screen time on your child's eyes, or if you're due for a checkup, schedule an eye doctor's appointment at Dr. Tartibi in South Orlando.

 What are blue light glasses?